-Whether you want to design your dream house, bridges, foundations, water distribution systems, water and wastewater treatment plants, canals, highways, transportation system, or engage in land-development, a civil engineering degree from Florida Tech will help you develop a strong background in engineering with hands-on experience in computer-aided design and construction management.
+Whether you want to engage in land development or design your dream house, bridges, foundations, water distribution systems, water and wastewater treatment plants, canals, highways, or transportation systems, a civil engineering degree from Florida Tech will help you develop a strong background in engineering with hands-on experience in computer-aided design and construction management.

-As a junior and senior, you will be completing a number of real-world design projects as part of course assignments, and will culminate with a two-course sequence capstone design project in collaboration with a team of your peers.
-During the capstone design project sequence, you will design a large-scale, real world project, using good sustainability concepts, while paying attention to local and global issues.
-You will learn to work in a multi-disciplinary team, and also greatly enhance your communication skills by writing a technical report and making presentations to industry leaders and prospective employers.
+As a junior and senior, you will be completing several real-world design projects as part of course assignments, and will culminate with a two-course sequence called a capstone design project in collaboration with a team of your peers.
+During the capstone design project sequence, you will design a large-scale, real-world project, using good sustainability concepts, while paying attention to local and global issues.
+You will learn to work in a multidisciplinary team, and greatly enhance your communication skills by writing a technical report and making presentations to industry leaders and prospective employers.

-Florida Tech’s civil engineering department is staffed with experienced instructors who are professional engineers; this is another reason students consider us one of the best civil engineering schools.
-All of the faculty members have experience in real-world design and conduct research.
+Florida Tech’s civil engineering department is staffed with experienced instructors who are professional engineers—another reason that students consider us one of the best civil engineering schools.
+All the faculty members have experience in real-world design and conduct research.
 Many hold several awards such as the College of Engineering (COE) Teacher of the Year Award, Florida Tech Researcher of the Year Award, COE Research Award and Florida Tech Service Award.

-A big reason why Florida Tech is considered one of the best civil engineering schools in the country is the availability of fully-equipped civil engineering laboratories that support research in materials and structures, and geotechnical engineering.
+A big reason Florida Tech is considered one of the best civil engineering schools in the country is the availability of fully-equipped civil engineering laboratories that support research in materials and structures, and geotechnical engineering.
 In addition, students have full access to the F.W.
-Olin Engineering Complex, a 68,500-square-foot state-of-the-art building that houses the latest in electronic and communications technology, specialized research labs and a 142-seat multimedia auditorium.
+Olin Engineering Complex, a 70,000-square-foot state-of-the-art building that houses the latest in electronic and communications technology, specialized research labs, and a 142-seat multimedia auditorium.

-A large majority of our civil engineering students complete an internship during their time at Florida Tech.
-Our students have completed civil engineering internships with scores of consulting companies and government agencies, including:
+The vast majority of our civil engineering students complete an internship during their time at Florida Tech.
+Our students have completed civil engineering internships with scores of consulting companies and government agencies.

-In addition to civil engineering internships, Florida Tech students culminate their senior year of civil engineering with a capstone design project.
-These team-based projects are completed over the course of two semesters, and students take their designs from basic blueprints to presentable projects at the Northrop Grumman Senior Design Showcase held on campus each spring.
+In the senior year, capstone design project mentioned above, students take their designs from basic blueprints to presentable projects at the Northrop Grumman Senior Design Showcase held on campus each spring.
 Capstone projects are designed to simulate a real-world civil engineering situation and include multiple presentations and investigations of project feasibility and environmental impacts.

 In addition to the technical education students receive from the university, the Construction Industry Advisory Board (CIAB) provides students with a solid understanding of the many difficult management issues engineering professionals face in the construction industry.

-If you're interested in such things as infrastructure planning and development, land development and taking care of the basic needs of humanity: shelter, clean air and water, and an adequate transportation systems; you are likely someone destined for one of the civil engineering careers available to graduates of Florida Tech with a B.S. in Civil Engineering.
-A Florida Tech Civil Engineering degree has, historically, yielded a job offer or admission into graduate school, prior to graduation, for 74 percent of our seniors.
+If you're interested in such things as infrastructure planning and development, land development, and taking care of the basic needs of humanity (shelter, clean air and water, and good transportation systems), you are a superb candidate for a computer engineering career.
+Historically, 74% of our civil engineering department’s senior receive a job offer or admission into graduate school prior to graduation.

-Civil Engineers are needed everywhere; job location is never a problem.
-FIT’s civil engineering students are hired by private architectural, construction, environmental, geotechnical, land development, structural, transportation and water resources companies including several national and multi-national companies.
+Civil engineers are needed everywhere; job location is never a problem.
+Florida Tech’s civil engineering students are hired by private architectural, construction, environmental, geotechnical, land development, structural, transportation and water resources companies including several national and multi-national companies.
 Our students also work for local, state (water management districts, department of transportation) and federal agencies (USGS) as well as organizations such as the Walt Disney World.
 Many civil engineers hold supervisory or administrative positions, while others work in design, project management, research, and teaching.
-Civil engineers work in collaborative environments that often include civil engineering technicians and technologists.

-According to the Bureau of Labor Statistics, employment in civil engineering careers is expected to grow 19.7 percent between 2012 and 2022.
-During that period, about 53,700 jobs will open up.
+According to the Bureau of Labor Statistics (BLS), employment in civil engineering careers is expected to grow 19.7% between 2012 and 2022, producing about 53,700 new jobs.
 While government funding is often the source for civil engineering projects, private company projects will continue to create demand for civil engineering careers.

-The type of civil engineering careers available with a degree in civil engineering includes:
+Careers available with a degree in civil engineering include:

-20 percent of Florida Tech civil engineering students attending graduate school typically specialize in construction, environmental, structural, transportation/highways and water resources.
-Equally impressively, 99 percent of our degree recipients begin civil engineering careers or enter graduate school within three months after graduation.
+Equally impressive, 99% of our degree recipients begin civil engineering careers or enter graduate school within three months after graduation.